 Don’t Start with a Scarf

 If you are a brand-new knitter or teaching someone how to knit, I don’t recommend a scarf as a first project.
 Why?
 Scarves take a pretty long time to knit.
-Those basic stitches will likely be mastered after about 10-12 inches on the scarf, and then there’s still another 4 feet or more to go!
-For many people who are new to the craft, the scarf becomes boring after that initial 1-foot of knitting and it gets put to the side, never to be picked up again.
-I recommend starting with something small – like a dishcloth.
+Those basic stitches will likely be mastered after about 10–12 inches on the scarf, and then there’s still another four feet or more to go!
+For many people who are new to the craft, the scarf becomes boring after that initial one foot of knitting and it gets put to the side, never to be picked up again.
+I recommend starting with something small—like a dishcloth.
 Even a cowl or a hat project is great for beginners.
-If they aren’t ready to knit in the round, the project can be worked flat and then seamed.
+If you aren’t ready to knit in the round, the project can be worked flat and then seamed.

 Yarn chicken occurs when you’re working on a project and you aren’t sure if you’ll have enough yarn to complete the project.
 Whether you skipped the gauge swatch or didn’t purchase the correct amount of yarn for the project, no worries.
 Knitting expert Rebecca McKenzie has some suggestions for you if you are worried about running out of yarn when knitting a top-down sweater:

 “Knit the body and sleeves, stopping right before the ribbing, and then shorten the ribbing or do a different finishing on the ends.
 You could easily color block, add a few stripes with scraps, or do a fade.”

 Everyday Items Can Be Useful Tools

 Designer Corrina Ferguson has two great tips on how everyday items can help you with your knitting projects.

 First, grab those nail clippers.
 She says, “I don’t always have scissors with me, but I always, always, always have nail clippers.
 I can’t stand a hangnail (it snags on my knitting, of course) and nail clippers are perfect for trimming ends also.”

 Her other suggestion is that you can use a US dollar bill to measure your project!